Does Planter have plant care information?

 Growing Calendar

-Shows when to Start Indoors (start growing seeds indoors), when to Transplant (plant already-growing plants outdoors), and when to Start Outdoors (plant seeds directly outdoors), based on your frost date settings
+Shows when to Start Inside (start growing seeds indoors), when to Transplant (plant already-growing plants outdoors), and when to Start Outside (plant seeds directly outdoors), based on your frost date settings

-• If the plant is typically grown by planting seeds directly outdoors, only the Start Outdoors dates will show
+• If the plant is typically grown by planting seeds directly outdoors, only the Start Inside dates will show

-• If the plant is typically grown by starting seeds indoors then transplanting outside, only the Start Indoors and Transplant dates will show.
+• If the plant is typically grown by starting seeds indoors then transplanting outside, only the Start Inside and Transplant dates will show.

 Screenshot of carrots Growing Calendar